DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 Most classes do not need an equals method.
 Unless your class represents some sort of value it makes little sense to compare it with another so stick with the inherited implementation from Object.

-An irritating grey area are value classes where the production code never has a requirement to compare equality but the test code does.
+An irritating gray area is value classes where the production code never has a requirement to compare equality but the test code does have a requirement to.
 The dilemma here is whether to implement the methods purely for the benefit of the tests or to complicate the test code with custom equality checks.

-There is of course no right answer here, but we would suggest first trying the compare-it-in-the test approach before falling back to providing a custom equals method.
+There is, of course, no right answer here; we would suggest first trying the compare-it-in-the test approach before falling back to providing a custom equals method.

 The custom equality checks can be cleanly shared by implementing a custom assertion using a library such as AssertJ or Hamcrest.